julienreszka/dev-career-tips/README.md

 )

 - [ ] [
-  Bash
-](
-  https://learnxinyminutes.com/docs/bash/
+  Have a basic interaction with the file system thanks to Bash ]( https://learnxinyminutes.com/docs/bash/
 )

 - [ ] [
-  JSON
+  Exchange data with JSON
 ](
   https://youtu.be/iiADhChRriM
 )

 - [ ] [
-  Javascript Array Methods
+  Manipulate your data with Javascript Array Methods ]( https://youtu.be/R8rmfD9Y5-c
-](
-  https://youtu.be/R8rmfD9Y5-c
 )